Affiliate Faculty

 history of communication technology; the impact of communication technology on space and work-life balance; mediated spatial practices and intersecting discourses of gender, class, and race; media and urbanism

-Timothy Phin, Lecturer, Ancient Studies
+Timothy Phin, Senior Lecturer, Ancient Studies

 Sexuality and gender in the ancient world, queer theory, rhetoric, Latin language and literature, Roman social and cultural history